 AAA Stent Graft: This type of stent grafting is a procedure where the stent graft is placed inside a diseased vessel without surgically opening the tissue surrounding the diseased vessel.
 The stent graft, therefore, excludes the aneurysm from the normal blood flow.

 Cardioversion: Cardioversion is a procedure to restore the heart's normal rhythm.
-You may have the procedure in a hospital or surgery center.
+You will have the procedure in a hospital.
 It's often done on an outpatient (same day) basis.
 During the procedure, you'll be given medication to keep you free from pain.
 Then the doctor gives you a brief electric shock.
 This helps your heartbeat become normal again.
 In most cases, you can go home the same day as the procedure.